 Symmetric key encryption is, well, just that, symmetric.
 It's symmetric in the sense that the key that you would use to encrypt a file is the same key that you would use to decrypt the file.
 That's great for if you're just encrypting files for your own use.
 But if you need to share an encrypted file with someone else, you'll need to figure out a secure way to give that person the password.
 I mean, it's not like you'd want to just send the password in a plain-text email.

 1. In addition to your own user account, you'll also need a user account for Maggie.
-Create her account now for CentOS:
+On AlmaLinux, create her account like this:

 '''

 sudo useradd maggie

 sudo passwd maggie

 '''